aprogas/py-gogbot-artnet/README.txt

 Still needs the C-based artpoll/artmonitor to discover devices. https://github.com/ohm2013loc/art

 Should have no external requirements to run, all standard Python.
+Although a DHCP-server should be assigning addresses to the lights.